tristanbridgnanan/lab04/README.md

 ```
 public void setPrice(int cost)
 ```
--You can tell that it is a method due to the fact that there is no return value.
-It has "void" and a constructor would need a return.

 ## Complete the body of the `setPrice` method so that it assigns the value of its parameter to the price field.
 Write your new method in the `lab04-ticket-machine`.